Abezzam10/Image_router/README.md

 5. TensorFlow
 6. Keras

-Once, all the dependancies are installed and cloned, run "FLASK_APP=server.py flask run"
+Once, all the dependancies are installed and cloned, run `FLASK_APP=server.py flask run`

 The sample dataset I have used to get the images and train them are on sample aws s3 buckets.
 I imported them locally and trained the models on it.